cosmos/sdk-tutorials/course-ida/welcome/index.md

         description: Bridging to other blockchains on different protocols
         url: /academy/2-main-concepts/bridges.html
         order: 18
+      - title: Mandatory Quiz (todo)
+        url: /feature-test/
+        order: 19
-  - title: My own Cosmos Chain
+  - title: Running Your Own Cosmos Chain - Part 1
-    description: In Week 2 you will discover how to run a node and how to build your own chain by following the example of a famous game being built progressively
+    description: In the second week, you'll discover how to run a node and learn how to build your own chain by following an example implementation of a checkers blockchain.
     number: 2
-    url: /academy/4-my-own-chain/
+    url: /course-ida/landingpages/week2-lp.html
     submodules:
-      - title: Chapter Overview - First Steps to Run Your Own Chain
+      - title: Running Your Own Cosmos Chain - Part 1
-        description: It all comes together
+        description: Run a chain for the first time
-        url: /academy/4-my-own-chain/
+        url: /course-ida/landingpages/week2-lp.html
         order: 0
-      - title: Setup (todo)
+      - title: Setup Your Work Environment
-        url: /feature-test/
+        url: /course-ida/setup.html
         order: 1
       - title: Running a Node, API, and CLI
         description: Interacting with a Cosmos SDK chain through simapp